objcio/articles/2014-12-10-debugging-checklist.md

 For example, in [Deckset](http://www.decksetapp.com), we were adding a new feauture that had to do with fonts.
 One of the objects had a `fonts` array property, and I assumed the objects in the array were of type `NSFont`.
 As it turned out, the array contained `NSString` objects (the font names).
 It took quite a while to figure this out, because mostly things worked as expected.
 In Objective-C, one way to check this is by having assertions.
 Another way to help yourself is to encode type-information in the name (e.g. this array could have been named `fontNames`).
 In Swift, these errors can be prevented by having precise types (e.g. `[NSFont]` rather than `[AnyObject]`).

 When unsure about whether the object is of the right type, you can always print it in the debugger.
-You can even have assertions that check whether or not an object is the right class using `isKindOfClass:`.
+It is also useful to have assertions that check whether or not an object is the right class using `isKindOfClass:`.
 In Swift, rather than force-casting with the `as` keyword, rely on having optionals and use `as?` to typecast whenever you need to.
 This will let you minimize the chances of errors.

 ### Build-specific settings